dottjt/plastic/README.md

 # How to kill a Chinaman

 How to kill a Chinaman is my first novel.
-It is a collection of stories (based on themed chapters) about a particular character.
-Each story represents a different situation/phase in this person's life.

-The novel doesn't have a narrative per-say.
-Rather, the character itself is the "narrative" in the sense that it is the subject being developed and understood by the reader.
+It's a first-person narrative of an unidentified character with mental illness.

-The intention of the novel is to take you through a provocative theme-park of erotic therapy and extreme trauma.
-To drop you violently against the floor, crushing your skull in a sudden knockout thud, drifting you beautifully into a state of perpetual coma.
+The intention of the novel is to take you through a provocative theme-park of cynicism, violence and mania.
+I suppose you could describe it as a delicious free-for-all against the senses.

-The writing is largely based on the first-person observations and interactions of an unnamed character.
-The only character which is named is his love interest, Milo.

-A delicious free-for-all against the senses.

 ### Plot Overview

-### 01 - life.
+### Chapter 01 - life.

 - Character meets with an Editor to discuss his manuscript.
 The Editor is clueless.
 - They go out to lunch in Chinatown.
 Character describes Chinatown and Restaurant.
 - Character gets fed up with Editor.
 Leaves for work.

-### 02 - work.
+### Chapter 02 - work.

 - Character arrives at work.
 Bumps into his love interest, Milo.
 - Character describes Milo and workplace.
 - Milo proposes a date.
 Character accepts hesitantly.

-### 03 - family.
+### Chapter 03 - family.

 - Character heads to meet his mother for dinner.
 - Character describes the affluent Chinese suburb, his porn addiction and his mother.
 - Character realises she's toxic and decides to disown her.
 Character leaves abruptly.

-### 04 - apartment.
+### Chapter 04 - apartment.

 - Character wakes up the next day in a depression.
 - Character describes his feelings.
 Decides to get high.
 - Character bumps into his neighbour.
 They chat.
 They both are fond of each other.
 - Character leaves for his date with Milo.

-### 05 - date.
+### Chapter 05 - date.

 - Character arrives at Milo's house.
 Describes neighbourhood and Milo's house.
 - They leave for the city.
 They end up at a pub.
 They kiss.
 - Milo chokes.
 Breaks up with Character.

-### 06 - therapy.
+### Chapter 06 - therapy.

 - Character attends therapy the next day.
 Describes clinic lobby.
 - Character meets with therapist.
 They get nowhere.
 - Character provides an introspective monologue, mimicking his idea of therapy.

-### 07 - gun.
+### Chapter 07 - gun.

 - Character heads out to do his weekly grocery shop.
 Describes mall.
 - Notices a gun shop.
 Heads inside.
 - Ends up purchasing a revolver.

-### 08 - birthday.
+### Chapter 08 - birthday.

 - It's the character's birthday.
 He's lonely.
 Contemplates suicide.
 - Friend arrives.
 They chat and discuss life.
 - They head out to a mexican restaurant.

+### Chapter 09 - bubble.

+- The character heads into work.
+Describes how the stock market has crashed.
+- The character delivers a monologue about work.
+The character meets with his boss.
+He's fired.
+- The character leaves for home.

+### Chapter 10 - death.

+- The character depressed to a point of delusion.
+He simply does not care.
+- He decides to take acid and meet up with a dodgy friend.
+- He completely freaks out.

-### 11 - bubble.
+### Chapter 11 - dream.

-- The stock market crashes and the character loses their job.
-Hangs out with Milo and gets very drunk.
+- The character has a lucid dream which details how he wish life was.
+- It still ends in tragedgy?

-###
+### Chapter 12 - recovery.

+- The character wakes up in a hospital ward.
+- He returns home and sulks.

 ## Plot Ideas